 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is an excellent cream sauce to use with shrimp, scallops, lobster, or fish.
 The sauce is made with a touch of sherry—just enough to brighten the flavor of the fish or shellfish.
+Quick to make, this sherry cream sauce will be a popular addition to your repertoire.
 Spoon some sauce over baked halibut, haddock, snapper, or any other mild white fish or seafood.